 Take this lesson to heart, for Krav Maga, for life, it is 3,400 years old.

 This blog is so true, especially as I read through the various books of the Bible.
 I am currently on Ezekiel.
 When the Lord, the Almighty Lord APPEARS to YOU.
 This is the same way as you train in Krav you go through the techniques not knowing why or how it works but it does.
 Then one day all of a sudden it appears to you that each and every step and motion has a purpose that leads you to the next step or motion.
 This all flows smoothly and without effort.
 It becomes instinctual without any thought, it appears to you.

 About the author: The author is not a rabbi, not a historian, not a professor.
 He is only a simple Jew, the son of a rabbi, the grandson of a rabbi and a descendant of Aharon, brother of Moshe.

-Israel, land of tradition, land of innovations, the ancient warrior spirit, the modern applications
+Israel, the land of tradition, land of innovations, the ancient warrior spirit, the modern applications.

 Learn Krav Maga in the land of Moshe and Aharon, King David and Samson.
 Learn the spirit of this people.

 This is a unique opportunity for an adventure, improve your Krav Maga skills.